seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Enter a Goth, leading AARON with his Child in his arms*

 **Second Goth**
-Renowned Lucius, from our troops I stray’d
+Renowned Lucius, from our troops I stray'd
 To gaze upon a ruinous monastery;
 And, as I earnestly did fix mine eye
 Upon the wasted building, suddenly
 I heard a child cry underneath a wall.
 I made unto the noise; when soon I heard
-The crying babe controll’d with this discourse:
+The crying babe controll'd with this discourse:
-‘Peace, tawny slave, half me and half thy dam!
+'Peace, tawny slave, half me and half thy dam!
 Did not thy hue bewray whose brat thou art,
-Had nature lent thee but thy mother’s look,
+Had nature lent thee but thy mother's look,
 Villain, thou mightst have been an emperor:
 But where the bull and cow are both milk-white,
 They never do beget a coal-black calf.
-Peace, villain, peace!’--even thus he rates
+Peace, villain, peace!'--even thus he rates
-the babe,–
+the babe,--
-‘For I must bear thee to a trusty Goth;
+'For I must bear thee to a trusty Goth;
-Who, when he knows thou art the empress’ babe,
+Who, when he knows thou art the empress' babe,
-Will hold thee dearly for thy mother’s sake.’
+Will hold thee dearly for thy mother's sake.'
-With this, my weapon drawn, I rush’d upon him,
+With this, my weapon drawn, I rush'd upon him,
 Surprised him suddenly, and brought him hither,
 To use as you think needful of the man.

 **LUCIUS**
 O worthy Goth, this is the incarnate devil
-That robb’d Andronicus of his good hand;
+That robb'd Andronicus of his good hand;
-This is the pearl that pleased your empress’ eye,
+This is the pearl that pleased your empress' eye,
-And here’s the base fruit of his burning lust.
+And here's the base fruit of his burning lust.
 Say, wall-eyed slave, whither wouldst thou convey
 This growing image of thy fiend-like face?
 Why dost not speak? what, deaf? not a word?